altdg/bulk_mapper/README.md

 python -m adg_api_bulkMapper -e domains sample-domains.txt -k "f816b9125492069f7f2e3b1cc60659f0"
 ```

-`12345` is your ADG API application key.
-Sign up in https://developer.altdg.com/ to get one!
+Sign up at https://developer.altdg.com/ to get a non-trial key.

 A CSV output file will be created automatically with the same path as the input file but prepending the current date.